domosekai/domosekai.github.io/sstp/privacy.md

 (Updated on 2021-03-16) UDP acceleration function (SoftEther VPN only) may obtain your external IP address from public STUN servers operated by Google.
 The address information is then sent to your designated VPN server to establish direct UDP connections.

-During the process no personal information is sent to Google, except that the IP address may be logged by Google according to its internal policy.
+During the process no personal information is sent to Google, except that the source IP address may be logged by Google according to its internal policy.

+(Updated on 2022-03-24) NAT traversal (NAT-T) function (SoftEther VPN only) sends your connection information to the NAT-T server managed by SoftEther Corporation, in order to find the actual port used by the specified server.
+In particular, these information is sent to the NAT-T server:
+- Server IP address
+- Server hostname
+- NAT-T hint (if any)

+During the process no personal information is sent to SoftEther, except that the source IP address may be logged by SoftEther according to its internal policy.

 **Children’s Privacy**